mohamedmajdi/Sparus-AUV-Dynamic-Modeling-and-Simulation/README.md

 ## Project Workflow
+For detailed calculations and further analysis, please refer to the [project report](Report_sparus.pdf).

 1. **Compute Dimensions**
    - Using the AUV picture and the known full-body length, computing all other dimensions of the different bodies.